open-telemetry/semantic-conventions/docs/general/session.md

 When the `session.start` event contains both `session.id` and `session.previous_id` fields, the event then implies that the previous session has ended.
-If the session ID in `session.previous_id` has not yet ended via explicit `session.end` event, then the receiver SHOULD treat this continuation event as semantically equivalent to `session.end(session.previous_id)` and `session.start(session.id)`.
+If the session ID in `session.previous_id` has not yet ended via explicit `session.end` event, then the consumer SHOULD treat this continuation event as semantically equivalent to `session.end(session.previous_id)` and `session.start(session.id)`.

 | Body field                                                    | Type   | Description                                          | [Requirement Level](https://opentelemetry.io/docs/specs/semconv/general/attribute-requirement-level/) | Stability                                                        |